 Code Complete 2 is very good and must-be book by Steve McConnell for all developers.
-The book covers many aspcets of coding and gives very good advices about how to organize and write your code, how to comment and document it and how to write code without ruining yourself.
+The book covers many aspcets of coding and gives very good advices about how to organize and write code, how to comment and document it and how to write code without ruining yourself.
 This book belongs to golden classics of programming books.

 I have tried practices described in this book also in real-world projects and believe me – these practices work very well.
 I suggest this book to all developers – to beginners, experts and top level professionals.